-- Linear mosaicing: each field is deconvolved using classical technics, and a mosaic is reconstructed afterwards with the clean images, according to equation 15.9. - Non-linear mosaicing: a joint deconvolution of all the fields is performed, i.e. the reconstruction and the deconvolution of the mosaic are done simultaneously.
+- Linear mosaicing: each field is deconvolved using classical techniques, and a mosaic is reconstructed afterwards with the clean images, using Eq.
+17.9. - Non-linear mosaicing: a joint deconvolution of all the fields is performed, i.e. the deconvolution is performed after the mosaic reconstruction.